-We mandate use of the Government Procurement card for purchases valued under £1.5k and for over that value, the type of competition ranges from a straightforward comparison of quotes to a formal sealed tender process, dependant on the commercial, operational and legal risk involved.
-We use Contract Conditions to manage these risks, and amongst these we have Conditions of Contract for Services: value under £5,000 (Purchase Order Contract Conditions) that accompany our Purchase Orders.
+We mandate use of the government procurement card for purchases valued under £1.5k and for over that value, the type of competition ranges from a straightforward comparison of quotes to a formal sealed tender process, dependant on the commercial, operational and legal risk involved.
+We use contract conditions to manage these risks, and among these we have Conditions of Contract for Services: value under £5,000 (Purchase Order Contract Conditions) that accompany our Purchase Orders.

-We support the Government SME target of awarding 25% of spend with third-party suppliers to SMEs by March 2015 through:
+We support the government’s SME target of awarding 25% of spend with third-party suppliers to SMEs by March 2015 through:

 - regularly reviewing our procurement plans to ensure that they do not prohibit SME involvement